-Shopify and Etsy are two of the most popular platforms for eCommerce, allowing businesses to advertise and sell their products to millions of customers.
+Shopify and Etsy are two of the most popular platforms when one wants to create an ecommerce website.
+These allow businesses to advertise and sell their products to millions of customers.
 But which option is the best for your business?

 While Shopify is a website builder specifically designed for eCommerce, sellers can also use Etsy to create a digital storefront.
 Choosing between the two options can be difficult, but understanding the significant differences between Shopify versus Etsy is imperative to building the best site for your products.

 In this article, I’ll walk you through how Shopify and Etsy operate, including the strengths and weaknesses of each platform.
 I’ll also guide you through a detailed comparison between the platforms, covering everything from pricing to marketing features, so you can make an informed decision about which works best for your eCommerce needs.

 What Is Shopify?